 Exams and Tests

-The following tests may be done to find the cysts:
+If the provider suspects CE or AE, tests that may be done to find the cysts include:

 The cysts may be removed with surgery, if possible.
 But this can be a complicated surgery.

-If the cysts respond to oral medication, the likely outcome is good.
+If the cysts respond to oral medicines, the likely outcome is good.

 When to Contact a Medical Professional